Kathisma

-A kathisma (Greek: κάθισμα; Slavonic: каѳисма, kai-isma), literally, "seat", is a division of the Psalter, used in the Eastern Orthodox and Byzantine Rite Catholic churches.
+A kathisma (Greek: κάθισμα; Church Slavonic: каѳисма, kafisma), literally, "seat", is a division of the Psalter, used in the Eastern Orthodox and Byzantine Rite Catholic churches.
 The word may also describe a hymn sung at Matins, a seat used in monastic churches, or a type of monastic establishment.

 Psalms

 According to ancient practice, monastics recite all 150 psalms on a regular basis.
 Originally, the hermits in the desert would recite the entire Psalter every day.
 With the spread of cenobitic monasticism, the practice began of chanting the Canonical Hours in common, and the Psalter thus became the foundation of the Daily Office, augmented by numerous hymns, prayers and scriptural readings.
 The custom grew of reciting all 150 psalms each week during the course of the services.